-The 2017 Canadian Stata Users Group meeting was on June 9 at the Bank of Canada, but you can still view the program below.
+The 2017 Canadian Stata Users Group meeting was on 9 June at the Bank of Canada, but you can view the program and presentation slides below.

 A simple, graphical approach to comparing multiple treatment

 Abstract: I propose a graphical approach to comparing multiple treatments that allows users to easily infer differences between any treatment effect and zero and between any pair of treatment effects.
 Our approach makes use of a flexible, resampling-based procedure that asymptotically controls the familywise error rate (the probability of making one or more spurious inferences).
 I demonstrate the usefulness of our approach with three empirical examples.

 Abstract: I discuss how to use the new extended regression model (ERM) commands to estimate average causal effects when the outcome is censored or when the sample is endogenously selected.
 I also discuss how to use these commands to estimate causal effects in the presence of endogenous explanatory variables, which these commands also accomodate.

 The relationship between healthcare expenditure and income in Latin-American countries: A panel time